v-pbartley/openhack-mc4h/Challenge-05/Readme.md

 ## Step 3 - FHIR SyncAgent Setup

-**Note** Once the ```deploysyncagent.bash``` script is complete you will be prompted to run the ```setupsyncagent.bash``` script.
+**Note** Once the ```deploysyncagent.bash``` script is complete, you will be prompted to run the ```setupsyncagent.bash``` script.
 These two scripts are _interdependent_ but can be _ran at seperate times_.
 Moreover, the deploysyncagent.bash script needs only to be run once, however __the setupsyncagent.bash script can be re-run to connect to a different Dynamics environment without re-running the deploysyncagent.bash script__

 - Execute the ```setupsyncagent.bash``` script _(you will need the URL and Sync Agent Client ID and Secret from Step 1)_